Coruscanic/sverige-irrigation-calculator/docs/social-contract.md

 - Scrum Master: The scrum master will lead the team and make sure every member can work in the best conditions.
 They will also be responsible for keeping track of the team progress and objectives.
 - Data Scientist: The data scientist will be responsible for the dataset(s) and make sure it is accessible and usable for the other team members.
 They will also make sure that the data is used in a meaningful way throughout the project.
-- Developer(s): The developers will be responsible for making components for our program based on their respective tickets and writing test cases
+- Developer(s): The developers will be responsible for making components for our program based on their respective tickets and writing unit tests
+- Support Engineer: The support engineer is responsible for writing integration tests, load testing and accepting user stories.
+They must approve all tickets.
+The support engineer is also responsible for maintaining the CI pipeline and repo automation (e.g. git hooks).

 In addition to their usual roles, all members of the team are responsible for validating and approving pull requests.